Diagnostics

 • Fecal Analyses.
 When bringing your pet to a routine wellness exam, your veterinarian will usually request a stool sample for fecal analysis.
 Fecal testing is done in a laboratory to detect the presence of hookworms, roundworms, whipworms. and liver flukes.
 If you are asked to bring a stool sample with you to a veterinarian visit, be sure to ask about the timing of the collection.
 Fresher samples are typically the best and provide more accurate testing results.

-Call us at 850-434-2646 if you have questions or to learn more about our diagnostic suite.
+Call us at 850-434-2646 if you have questions or to learn more about our affordable vet diagnostic services.